zhehaowang/zhehao.me/book-notes/cppcon/low-level.md

 LTO: compiler generates an intermediate form to tell the linker, and linker when linking and talk back to the compiler to see the code for something.

 # Tuning C++: Benchmarks, and CPUs, and Compilers!
-Oh My!"
+Oh My!

 [talk](https://www.youtube.com/watch?v=nXaxk27zwlk)